Centre of Excellence on Research in AIDS, University of Malaya, Malaysia

 Frederick Altice, MD, MA, Professor of Medicine (Infectious Diseases) and of Epidemiology (Microbial Diseases); Director, Clinical and Community Research; Director, HIV in Prisons Program; Director, Community Health Care Van; Academic Icon Professor of Medicine, University of Malaya-Centre of Excellence for Research in AIDS (CERiA)

-Adeeba Kamarulzaman, MBBS, FRACP, FASc, Dean of the Faculty of Medicine and Professor of Medicine and Infectious Diseases at the University of Malaya in Kuala Lumpur
+Adeeba Kamarulzaman, MBBS, FRACP, FASc, Professor of Medicine and Infectious Diseases and Director of CERIA at the University of Malaya in Kuala Lumpur